tomnatt/garethgwynn/cv/index.md

 # About Gareth Gwynn

 Gareth Gwynn is a comedy writer, script editor, radio presenter and producer.
-He is the co-writer of the sitcoms *Ministry Of Happiness*, *Ankle Tag*, *Tourist Trap*, *Bull* and *The Goodies - The Big Ben Theory*.
+He is the writer or co-writer of the sitcoms *Ministry Of Happiness*, *Ankle Tag*, *Tourist Trap*, *Bull* and *The Goodies - The Big Ben Theory*.
 He has written for *The News Quiz*, *The Now Show*, *Have I Got News For You* and *Top Gear* and is a former BBC Radio Comedy department contract writer.
 This is a big list of things he's done, nominally split into categories (but not including the ones where he had to sign an NDA).

 | | | | | |
 |----| ----| ----| ----| ----|